 Scientific discipline: Chemist

-Date of birth: May 1918
+Date of birth: May 31, 1918

 Place of birth: Philadelphia

-Date of death (if relevant): July 1982
+Date of death: July 1982

-Scientific discipline: Marine Biologist
+Scientific discipline: Marine biologist

-Date of birth: June 1933
+Date of birth: June 30, 1933

 Place of birth: Miami, Florida

-Date of death (if relevant): May 2011
+Date of death: May 25, 2011

-Their main contribution(s) to science and the world: Joan is best known for her discovery of several new species of the genus Rhombopsammia.
+Owens is best known for her discovery of several new species of the genus Rhombopsammia.
 She also added a new species to the genus Letepsammia in 1994, naming L. Franki for her husband, Frank A. Owens.

-The vast majority of her research was limited to the lab, given her health issues, and was concerned with Smithsonian Institution samples from an 1880 British Expedition.
+The vast majority of her research was limited to the lab, given her health issues, and was concerned with classifying and studying button corals from the Smithsonian Institution's collection.

-Scientific discipline: Zoologist and Entomologist
+Scientific discipline: Zoologist and entomologist

-Date of birth: September 1922
+Date of birth: September 4, 1922

 Place of birth: Institute, West Virginia

-Date of death (if relevant): April 1996
+Date of death: April 27, 1996

-Her career would be spent teaching at Florida A and M University and Howard University and conducting field research in North and South America.
+Her career would be spent teaching at Florida A&M University and Howard University, and conducting field research in North and South America.

 Scientific discipline: Microbiologist

-Date of birth: August 1883
+Date of birth: August 14, 1883

 Place of birth: South Carolina

-Date of death (if relevant): October 1941
+Date of death: October 27, 1941

-Ernest Just was also the editor for no less than three scholarly periodicals and a Julius Rosenwald Fellow in Biology allowing him to work in Europe.
-Ernest published many papers during his time in Europe included his contributions to the 1924 textbook “General Cytology”.
+Just was also the editor for no fewer than three scholarly periodicals and was a Julius Rosenwald Fellow in Biology, enabling him to work in Europe.
+He published many papers during his time in Europe including his contributions to the 1924 textbook General Cytology.

-Scientific discipline: Nuclear Chemist
+Scientific discipline: Nuclear chemist

-Date of birth: March 1932
+Date of birth: March 26, 1932

 Place of birth: Waco, Texas

-Date of death (if relevant): December 2000
+Date of death: December 12, 2000

-Their main contribution(s) to science and the world: James Andrew Harris is best known for his contribution to the discovery of Rutherfordium (Element 104) and Dubnium (Element 105).
+Despite not having a Ph.D., Harris led the Heavy Isotopes Production Group as a part of the Nuclear Chemistry Division.
+Harris is best known for his contribution to the discovery of Rutherfordium (Element 104) and Dubnium (Element 105).
 Although an equal claim was made by a Russian team around the same time.

 After the discovery of elements 104 and 105, Harris and the UOC team continued to search for other super-heavy elements in hope of finding useful applications in medicine and energy production.

-Scientific discipline: Biochemist and Astrochemist
+Scientific discipline: Biochemist and astrochemist

-Date of birth: October 1925
+Date of birth: October 24, 1925

 Place of birth: Pheonix, Arizona

-Scientific discipline: Aerospace Psychophysiologist
+Scientific discipline: Aerospace psychophysiologist

 Date of birth: December 1948